OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 There is a file that comes with the mod called **Example.VV.NPCS.yaml** in the config folder with examples.
 This file must be manually renamed to **VV.NPCS.yaml** to load in the mod, this prevents mod updates from overriding your configurations.
 This file is where you can define your custom NPCs to be able to spawn them in game.
 You can also update existing NPCs from these configurations without needing to remove them from the game.
 When you update an existing NPC it will get overwritten and lose all data previously tied to it.

 This file does not automatically live update if you change it while the game is running, but there is a command ``npcs_reloadconfig`` to force reload it.
 If there is information missing from your NPC configurations it will be set to the default value and should not throw errors.
 If you see errors check you have used the correct data type for the config and do not have any spelling mistakes.
-The error should tell you which line is causing the problem.
+The error should tell you which line of your file is causing the problem.

 The yaml file is local and will not sync to others.
 This file is not required on the server nor is it needed for the mod to function.
 It is purely for setup if you want to customize NPCs.
+Once your NPC is spawned in a world the data is saved to that object and thusly in the world file.

 You can always reach out for support if you have trouble setting things up (see contributing at bottom).